Skip to main content

 Star on GitHub

-So I built a tool that runs FFmpeg in Google Colab's free environment and converts screen recordings directly to GIF or MP4 — no environment setup, no software installation, just a browser.
+So I built a tool that runs ffmpeg inside Google Colab's free environment and converts screen recordings directly to GIF or MP4.
+Everything runs in the browser — no environment setup, no software to install.

 What I Built